 Benefits of Continuous Mode

 The benefits of continuous mode far outweigh this one drawback.
 First, when you put your fan in continuous mode, you move the air through your home and the furnace filter more frequently.
 If you install a high-efficiency filter, this can lower the number of allergens in your home, improving your family’s comfort.

-In addition, circulating the air can help keep the temperature even in your home, especially if you have a two-story home that tends to be uncomfortably warm in the upper floors.
+In addition, circulating the air can keep the temperature even in your home, especially if you have a two-story home that tends to be uncomfortably warm on the upper floors.

 Finally, running the fan continuously may help extend the motor’s life by preventing multiple stops and starts.
 While some believe continuous running actually hurts the motor’s life span, turning it on and off is hard on the motor, so continuous mode could help avoid this added stress on the system.

 Make the Most of Your Rockford-Area Home’s Furnace

 Since 1957, Axberg has been bringing expert heating and cooling services to residents and business owners in Rockford, IL.
 With years of experience and professional training, our technicians are ready for any heating problem you throw their way.

 Do you have other questions about how you can run your furnace as efficiently as possible?
 Contact the Axberg team to learn more about efficient furnace operation or to schedule a maintenance check to ensure your system is running at its best.